langur

 for STRING, returns the minimum code point number

-for FUNCTION, returns the minimum parameter count
+for FUNCTION, returns the minimum positional parameter count

 see also max(), minmax()